leto/writing/blog_posts/parrot/m0_meeting.md

 during bootstrapping.
 In the future, M0 will be probably be generated from PIR/NQP or other HLL's.

-The most important reason for M0 is to correct the fact tha too much of Parrot internals are written in C. Parrot internals is constantly switching between code written in PIR, other HLL's such as NQP and C. Many types of optimizations go right out the window when you cross a language boundary.
+The most important reason for M0 is to correct the fact that too much of Parrot internals are written in C. Parrot internals is constantly switching between code written in PIR, other HLL's such as NQP and C. Many types of optimizations go right out the window when you cross a language boundary.
 It is best for a